Maximizing Engagement of All Learners

 This course has been designed with the goal of (1) providing a framework which operationally defines engagement and promotes the value of maximizing engagement for all learners; (2) providing research-based principles in which teachers can anchor their practices; and (3) introducing the characteristics of engagement-minded practices which both teachers and students will find motivating to implement and that will leverage the efforts of both teacher-students.
 The educational literature increasingly underscores the importance of professionals understanding, anticipating and responding to the needs of students so that quality engagement is the predominant experience of students.

 - Summarize the current need for personalization within a standards-based system

-- Be able to define the difference between the “achievement gap” and the “engagement gap.”
+- Define the difference between the achievement gap and the engagement gap

 - Understand the need for developing a gauge for engagement